 - Material: Polycarbonate

 The LIGHTER1 Lil’ Sami is a smaller version of LIGHTER1’s Big Daddy with less than half the gear capacity.
-Despite this dramatic difference, the canister costs only $5 less than the larger version (which is a lot more than the comparable capacity BV450.
-The opening on the Lil’ Sami is the same size as the Big Daddy and it uses the same size pan as a lid.
-The canister’s overall shape is a bit more cylindrical compared to the BV450 (which is a bit boxier) which may mean easier packing depending on how expert you are at organizing your pack.
+Despite this dramatic difference, the canister costs only $5 less than the larger version (which is much more than the comparable capacity BV450.
+The opening on the Lil’ Sami is the same size as the Big Daddy, using the same size pan as a lid.
+The canister’s overall shape is a bit more cylindrical than the BV450 (which is a bit boxier), which may mean easier packing, depending on how expert you are at organizing your pack.

 If you have any thoughts or questions, please comment below.